hixair/Data-center-temperature-monitor/README.md

 ## The Code

-The code is pretty straightforward, i used a lot of existing bits and stiched everything together.
-It probably lacks some checkings when erros occurs while posting.
+The code is pretty straightforward, I used a lot of existing bits and stiched everything together.
+It probably lacks some checkings when errors occur while posting that i will go into.
-The SSL part of the webhook gave me some headhaches and fortunateluy i had help from a developer colleague.
+The SSL part of the webhook gave me some headhaches (Thanks Alex for your help !).
-Make sure you include all the required librairies.
+Make sure you include all the required librairies !

 ## Posting the temperature values

 We are using Inegromat for several other projects and it is really cool to use.
 Values are read by the controller and then posted to Integromat via a WebHook.
-Integromat stores the values in a Google sheet (we plan on moving this to a logstash/kibana soon).
+Integromat stores the values in a Google sheet (we may move this to a logstash/kibana).

 ![Integromat](img/Integromat.png "Integromat")